-What Is a VPN and How Do I Use One?
+What Is a VPN and Why You Should Use One

 VPNs are affordable, legal, and a great way to keep your internet activity (mostly) away from prying eyes.

-Whether you’re a Wi-Fi freeloader or not, it’s always a good idea to protect your online privacy.
-Even if you never leave your house and always use your own internet connection, Virtual Private Networks (VPNs) give you an easy and effective extra layer of security so you can surf the web in peace.
+It’s always a good idea to protect your online privacy, even if you’re not on public Wi-Fi.
+And virtual private networks (VPNs) are an easy way to add an extra layer of security so you can surf the web in peace.

 What is a VPN?